 Right now the latest version of the Gnome Linux desktop environment is Gnome 3.
 The Gnome project developers already supported the HiDP displays to those Linux running on the Gnome shell desktop environment.

-By default, like most of the Linux desktop environments, the HiDPI mode is turned off and you need to turn it on manually.
-To turn on the GNOME HiDPI support for large resolutions displays just use the GNOME Tweak Tool.
-Open GNOME Tweak tool that comes pre-installed in the GNOME shell.
-At the Gnome tweak tool click on the ‘Windows” tool section and change some default values.
-Change the display value from 1 to 2 that means 200% increase or 3 that give 300% scaling.
+By default, like most Linux desktop environments, the HiDPI mode is turned off and you need to turn it on manually.
+To turn on the GNOME HiDPI support for large-resolution displays just use the GNOME Tweak Tool.
+Open the GNOME Tweak tool that comes pre-installed in the GNOME shell.
+At the Gnome tweak tool click on the ā€˜Windowsā€ tool section and change some default values.
+Change the display value from 1 to 2 which means a 200% increase or 3 which gives 300% scaling.

-Website Link to Download: https://www.gnome.org/gnome-3/
+Website Link to Downloadhttps://www.gnome.org/gnome-3/

 Deepin Desktop Environment